TejasShripal/turbidity-current/README.md

 - **Element type:** Quad (2D shell elements)
 - **Total elements:** ~30k → coarse but sufficient for a first test
-- **Notes:** Mesh is globally uniform; (Like mentioned earlier, refinement near the bed would improve resolution of shear layers and near-wall transport)
+- **Notes:** Mesh is globally uniform; (Like mentioned earlier, refined mesh would improve resolution of shear layers and near-wall transport)
 ---

 ## Physics Setup (Fluent)